 Jack R. Gaydar

 Engineering Services Manager

 Appointed Engineering Services Manager 2002.
 Related Experience: Traff-Pro Consultants, Wickliffe, Ohio (1992-2002), Vice President of Construction Management, 1997-2002, Traffic Engineer, 1992-1997.
 Middleburg Heights Traffic Engineer, 1999-2002.
 Registrations/Certifications: Professional Engineer, State of Ohio; Professional Surveyor, State of Ohio.
-Certified Erosion, Sediment and Storm Water Inspector & Certified Professional Erosion and Sediment Control.
+Certified Erosion, Sediment and Storm Water Inspector & Certified Professional Erosion and Sediment Control, Ohio EPA Class II Operator Certification in Water Distribution, Wastewater Collection and Water Supply Licenses.
 Associations: American Society of Civil Engineers, American Water Works Association, Professional Land Surveyors of Ohio, County Sanitary Engineers Association of Ohio, Water Environmental Federation, Storm Water Association, National Society of Professional Surveyors, International Association for Hydro-Environment Engineering and Research (IAHR).
 Education: BS Mechanical Engineering, Case Institute of Technology, BS Surveying and Mapping, University of Akron, Graduate Level Classes, Case Institute of Technology and The University of Akron.
 Teaching: Adjunct Instructor, University of Akron, Department of Engineering & Science Technology, Lorain County Community College and Operator Training Committee of Ohio (OTCO).

 Water Filtration Plant (WFP) Manager